scala/scala3/docs/docs/typelevel.md

 mirrors the convention for names, but is not very visible.
 Requiring `type` prefixes instead would make programs clearer.

-In the code above, the macro interpreter would perform an implicit search for the type `N =:= S[type N1]` where `N` is the actual type passed to `toInt` and `N1` is a type variable bound by the search.
+In last clause of the code above, the macro interpreter would perform an implicit search for the type `N =:= S[type N1]` where `N` is the actual type passed to `toInt` and `N1` is a type variable bound by the search.
 If the search succeeds, it returns one plus the result of evaluating `toInt[N1]`.
-If the search fails it returns zero.
+If the search fails, it results in compilation failure.

 The result of `toInt[S[S[Z]]]` would hence be the integer `1 + (1 +
 0)`, which can be constant-folded to `2`.
 Alternatvely, we could drop